manfredsteyer/temp-blog/index.md

 As shown here, we can provide services for several routes by grouping them as child routes.
 In these cases, a component-less parent route with an empty path (``path: ''``) is used.
 This pattern is already used for years to assign Guards to a group of routes.

-Technically, using providers in a router configuration introduces a new injector at the level of the route.
-Such an Injector is called Environment Injector and replaces the concept of the former (Ng)Module Injectors.
-The root injector and the platform injector are seen as further Environment Injectors.
+Technically, using adding a ``providers`` array to a router configuration introduces a new injector at the level of the route.
+Such an injector is called Environment Injector and replaces the concept of the former (Ng)Module Injectors.
+The root injector and the platform injector are further Environment Injectors.

 Interestingly, this also decouples lazy loading from introducing further injection scopes.
-Previously, each lazy NgModule introduced a new injection scope.
+Previously, each lazy ``NgModule`` introduced a new injection scope.
 Now, lazy loading itself doesn't influence the scopes.
-Instead, you define new scopes by adding a providers section to your routes.
+Instead, you define new scopes by adding a ``providers`` array to your routes.
 Also, these routes can but don't need to be lazy.

 ## Setting up Your Environment: ENVIRONMENT_INITIALIZER